vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/reporting/inventory_valuation_config.rst

 By default, Leansoft uses a periodic inventory valuation (also known as manual inventory valuation).
 This method implies that the accounting team posts journal entries based on the physical inventory of the company, and that warehouse employees take the time to count the stock.
-In Odoo, this method is reflected inside each product category, where the :guilabel:`Costing Method` field will be set to `Standard Price` by default, and the :guilabel:`Inventory Valuation` field will be set to `Manual`.
+In Leansoft, this method is reflected inside each product category, where the :guilabel:`Costing Method` field will be set to `Standard Price` by default, and the :guilabel:`Inventory Valuation` field will be set to `Manual`.